-Figure 4.2.2.1.1.
-Atlantic migratory group king mackerel commercial landings by month from 2009 through 2015.
-Note the variability in landings through the years.
-Source: SERO ALS work during a period of maximum landings, and used 2009/2010 landings to compare to the potential ACLs.
+To fully understand the variability in annual landings, three different landings scenarios were compared to the proposed ACLs.
+The first scenario captured how the proposed ACLs would work during a period of maximum landings, and used 2009/2010 landings to compare to the potential ACLs.
 The next scenario compared the proposed ACLs to a period of minimum landings, and used 2013/2014 landings.
 The third scenario incorporated the average landings from 2009/2010 through 2013/2014 to represent the average landings over several years.
-All of these landings scenarios followed the current fishing year of March through February.
+These landings scenarios all followed the current fishing year of March 1st through the end of February.